 To write your message, fill in the appropriate fields in the composer window.
 Use the menu to select which header fields are displayed.
-The field offers a option; if it is checked, the current identity will become the default identity when you open a new composer window.
+Some field options offer a checkbox, that if checked, your selection will remain as the default when you open a new composer window.
 The following list describes the various headers.

 There are a variety of shortcuts to help you with writing your messages.
 The buttons next to the To:, CC:, and BCC: fields will call up the address book so that you can select addresses from there.